Publishing Plugins to the Gradle Plugin Portal

 $ ./gradlew publishPlugins -Pgradle.publish.key=<key> -Pgradle.publish.secret=<secret>

-If you attempt to publish the example Greeting Plugin with the ID used in this section, you will encounter a permission failure.
-That’s expected and ensures that the portal won’t be overrun with multiple experimental and duplicate greeting-type plugins.
+You will encounter a permission failure if you attempt to publish the example Greeting Plugin with the ID used in this section.
+That’s expected and ensures the portal won’t be overrun with multiple experimental and duplicate greeting-type plugins. |

 Consume the published plugin

-Once you successfully publish a plugin it won’t immediately appear on the Portal.
+Once you successfully publish a plugin, it won’t immediately appear on the Portal.
 It also needs to pass an approval process, which is manual and relatively slow for the initial version of your plugin, but is fully automatic for subsequent versions.
-For further details see here.
+For further details, see here.